Home Care vs Home Health: What's the Difference in SW Fort Worth/Burleson TX

 - Monitoring of complex conditions such as congestive heart failure, COPD, or diabetic wounds

 Home health care is time-limited and goal-oriented.
 Medicare and most commercial insurers reimburse it for a defined episode of care — typically tied to a hospitalization or acute medical event.
 When the skilled need resolves, coverage ends.
-Patients discharged from Baylor Scott & White Medical Center Hillcrest following a hip replacement, for example, may qualify for home health therapy for a period of weeks — but once they reach their functional goals, that covered benefit stops.
+Patients discharged from Baylor Scott & White Medical Center Hillcrest following a hip replacement may qualify for home health therapy for several weeks.
+Once they reach their functional goals, that covered benefit stops.

 Definition of Home Care: What It Is and Who It's For